ppy/osu-wiki/wiki/Tournaments/UKCC/7/en.md

 ### Warmups

 - There will be no warmups in Qualification rounds.
-After this, warmup maps must be a submitted beatmap, and have a drain time of 4 minutes or less
+After this, warmup maps must be a submitted beatmap, and have a drain time of 4 minutes or less.

 ### Picking

 - Players have **2 minutes** to pick a map.
 Failure to pick a map within this time limit results in pick choice being passed to the opposing player.
-- For Freemod picks, players must select any combination of the following mods: **Hidden, HardRock**
+- For Freemod picks, players must select any combination of the following mods: **Hidden, HardRock**.
-- Failed scores will count
+- Failed scores will count.
-- Tiebreakers are Freemod, however No Mod can be used.
+- Tiebreakers are FreeMod, however No Mod can be used.

 [flag_BE]: /wiki/shared/flag/BE.gif "Belgium"
 [flag_BR]: /wiki/shared/flag/BR.gif "Brazil"